lugiro/luwise/LOS_User_Manual_v1.md

 IMPORTANT
 --------
-Check that the servos not have high torque for a long time (minutes).
-This will cause high current and damage the servo
+The servos should not have high torque for a long time (minutes).
+This will cause high current and damage the servos.
+If you use a power supply with current measurement, you can control the torque this way.

 Feel free to use the program as you like.
 The program still has some errors and there are no warranties for the use.
 The